Reunirse/glean/doc/ScalaBasics.md

    ```

-   Defined this way , echoncan be called with zero to many string arguments.
+   Defined this way , echo can be called with zero to many string arguments.

    ```
    scala > echo()
    scala echo("one")
    one

-   scala>echo("hello", "world!")
+   scala > echo("hello", "world!")

    hello
    world!
 ```

-Inside the functoion, the type of repeated parameter is an Array of declared type of the parameter.
+Inside the function, the type of repeated parameter is an Array of declared type of the parameter.
 Thus the type of args , inside the echo function, which is declared as type String* is actually Array[String].
-NEverthless , if you have an array of appropriate type, and you attempt to pass it a repeated parameter, you will get a compile time error.
+Neverthless , if you have an array of appropriate type, and you attempt to pass it a repeated parameter, you will get a compile time error.

 scala> val arr = Array("How", "are", "you")
 scala>echo(arr) // will throw an error

-To accomplish this, you will need to append an array argument with a colon and an _* symnol
+To accomplish this, you will need to append an array argument with a colon and an _* symbol

 scala> echo(arr: _*)
 how